matildagaddi/power-outage-attacks/README.md

 ## Cleaning and EDA
 ### Cleaned DataFrame
-The dataframe was loaded from an excel file using pandas' read_excel.
+The dataframe was loaded from an excel file using pandas' read_excel method.
 Redudant and irrelevant columns and rows were dropped, for example, the observation number (1, 2, 3 ...).
 (head)

 ### Univariate Analysis